widgetech/git-real/README.txt

 if other people have the remote the branch it will show as stale when they do a git remote show origin

+if another user does a
+git pull
+it will show the new branch

+git branch - shows local branchs git branch -r  - shows all remote branches